TMHBBV/unbxdocs./docs/Search/search-preview/ai-meta-data/attribute-enrichment.md

 4. Review generated attribute values in a sample set.
 You can download the enriched data file, make changes and re-upload it.
 Click on **Publish** to apply enriched data to the entire catalog.

 Leverage Attribute Enrichment to boost your e-commerce platform’s search experience and overall conversion metrics.

-> 📘 Note
->
-> For a personalized walkthrough, consider booking a demo or requesting a search experience audit through your Netcore Unbxd account.